jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

 Lemmas](http://siek.blogspot.com/2013/05/type-safety-in-three-easy-lemmas.html).
 Time
 flies!
 In that blog post I showed how to prove type safety of a simple language whose semantics was specified by a definitional interpreter.
-I still quite like that approach, and it has proved useful on much larger projects by other researchers, such as the verified [CakeML](https://cakeml.org/) compiler.
+I still like that approach, and it has proved useful to other researchers on much larger projects such as the verified [CakeML](https://cakeml.org/) compiler.

-In the meantime, I've learned about the [Agda](https://agda.readthedocs.io/en/v2.6.1/index.html) proof assistant thanks to the book [Programming Language Foundations in Agda](https://plfa.github.io/) (PLFA) and I've become excited by its abstraction mechanisms that enable proof reuse.
+In the meantime, I've learned about the [Agda](https://agda.readthedocs.io/en/v2.6.1/index.html) proof assistant thanks to the book [Programming Language Foundations in Agda](https://plfa.github.io/) (PLFA) and I've become excited by Agda's abstraction mechanisms that enable proof reuse.
 I'm working on an Agda library for reusable programming language metatheory, called [abstract-binding-trees](https://github.com/jsiek/abstract-binding-trees).
-As the name suggests, it represents abstract syntax trees using Robert Harper's notion of abstract *binding* trees (ABT), that is, trees that are enhanced to know about variable bindings and variable occurences (See the book [Practical Foundations for Programming Languages](https://www.cs.cmu.edu/~rwh/pfpl/)).
+As the name suggests, it represents abstract syntax trees using Robert Harper's notion of abstract *binding* trees (ABT), that is, trees that are enhanced to know about variable bindings and variable occurrences (See the book [Practical Foundations for Programming Languages](https://www.cs.cmu.edu/~rwh/pfpl/)).
 My library provides a suite of useful functions on abstract binding trees, such as substitution, and theorems about those functions.
 The neat thing about